rya-sge/access-denied/_posts/2022-10-31-proxy-contract-summary.md

   - No call to the parent `init` function of the contracts parents, it is role of the `_init` function
   - Set the different variables

-- If UUPS proxy, the function to upgrade the proxy is public/external and protected by access control
+- If UUPS proxy, the function to upgrade the proxy is public/external and protected by access control.
+With OpenZeppelin, the function `_authorizeUpgrade`is correctly overriden.